 From a first glance the big, bright mural downtown may look like it just pays homage to RBG.
 But, get a closer look and you'll see many other aspects that relate to the women's equality movement as a whole.
 For instance, on the left-hand side of the mural, you will see 101 names painted.
 Those names celebrate the 101 years that women have had the right to vote.

 One of Fritsch's favorite parts about creating the mural was the connection she created with the community.
 Whether it was through the assistance of community members on the mural or the in-depth conversations about RBG and women's equality, Jessie was able to create more than just a pretty image.

 When it comes to other local art, Jessie's favorite muralist in the area is Bernise Dombroski - the artist responsible for enlivening the public square with Polish folk art.

 Want the low down on a few of Jessie's local favorites?
 Here it is.
 When it comes to food, her favorite spot is Guus on Main as during the 5 weeks it took to create the mural, she ate chili and drank Central Waters Octoberfest at the restaurant.
 As for a favorite thing about the area, it is all about the water for Fritsch.
 She will visit any place with water and loves the region's vast amount of rivers and lakes.

-Wonder where you might find Jessie on a given day?
-Starting in May of 2022, she'll be at her new teaching space - Buzz in Art Studios - teaching fine art workshops with other artists.
+Looking to learn more about Jessie or her artistic endeavors?
+Check out her studio space - Buzz in Art Studios - where she can be found teaching fine art workshops throughout the year.
 Her trailblazer merch will be available for purchase there, as well as on her website.